marshalby2/my-note/pl/C/C-Primer-Plus - chapter12 Storage Classes, Linkage, and Memory Management_20201022205525-vb7ywbq.sy.md

 {: id="20201022210324-7yq54dg"}

-Scope describes the region or regions of a program that can access an identifier. **A C variable {: id="20201022210330-59itslh"}
+Scope describes the region or regions of a program that can access an identifier. **A C variable has one of the following scopes: block scope, function scope, function prototype scope, or file scope**.

-has one of the following scopes: block scope, function scope, function prototype scope, or file
+{: id="20201022210330-59itslh"}

-##### scope.**block scope
+##### block scope
 {: id="20201022210655-00a6j7w"}

 the variables cleo and patrick in the following code both have block scope extending to the closing